 The compiled-subdir argument defaults to "compiled"; it specifies the sub-directory to search for a compiled version of the module.
+The roots list specifies a compiled-file search path in the same way as the current-compiled-file-roots parameter.

 The compile-proc argument defaults to compile.
 This procedure is used to compile module source if an already-compiled version is not available.
-If submodule-path is not '(), then compile-proc must return a compiled module form.
+If submodule-path is not (), then compile-proc must return a compiled module form.

 The ext-proc argument defaults to #f.
-If it is not #f, it must be a procedure of two arguments that is called when a native-code version of path is should be used.
-In that case, the arguments to ext-proc are the path for the extension, and a boolean indicating whether the extension is a \loader file (#t) or not (#f).
+If it is not #f, it must be a procedure of two arguments that is called when a native-code version of path should be used.
+In that case, the arguments to ext-proc are the path for the extension, and a boolean indicating whether the extension is a loader file (#t) or not (#f).